-Apart from various theoretical approaches, I believe that art and pop culture highlight themes that people resonate with in therapy and welcome the opportunity to integrate some of these unifying themes in our work together if that is something you possibly connect with.
+Apart from various theoretical approaches, I believe that art and pop culture highlight themes that people resonate with in therapy and welcome the opportunity to integrate some of these unifying themes in our work together.
 See examples here.

 Master of Arts in Clinical Psychology, awarded August 2008